SynPmk/Quantum_Computation_and_Optimization/README.md

 # Quantum Computation and Optimization

-A demonstration of Quantum Computing Advantage using the Bernstein-Vazirani algorithm to achieve a constant O(1) time complexity, over a Classical Computing Technique which takes O(n) time complexity.
+A demonstration of Quantum Computing Advantage using the BERNSTEIN-VAZIRANI Algorithm to achieve a constant O(1) time complexity, over a Classical Computing Technique which takes O(n) time complexity.

 This project has been independently designed and implemented by me as a self-initiated study project.